Yokohama

 Getting around

 Yokohama is well-connected by four train companies, two subway lines, and an extensive bus network.
 The city’s two main railway hubs are Yokohama Station, located in the city center, and Shin-Yokohama Station, about 10 minutes away by train.
-Shin-Yokohama is also served by the Shinkansen, making it a key access point for long-distance travel.
+Shin-Yokohama is also served by the Shinkansen, making it a key gateway for long-distance travel.

 Read more